paulvpop/ecoacoustics/annotations_to_final_submission_file.md

 [1] 250
 ```

-So, there are 266 annotations in my data.
+So, there are 250 annotations in my data.

-The columns FileName, LineCount, and FileSize (in bytes) are the only columns important to us from here.
-We will return to these soon.

 Step 4.
 Combine all the annotation files in the folder using the following steps: